 The two women were the third and fourth hostages to be freed.
 On Friday, Hamas on Friday released an American woman and her daughter.

-[Note: Many of the massacred Jews and many of the Jewish hostages from the Jewish villages bordering Gaza -- like the abducted Oded Lifshitz and Yocheved Lifshitz -- self-identified as “peace activists”.
+[Note: Many of the massacred Jews and many of the Jewish hostages from the Jewish villages bordering Gaza -- like the abducted Oded Lifshitz and Yocheved Lifshitz -- self-identified as peace activists .
 Incredibly, after all the carnage wrought by these terrorists, and despite the continued captivity of her husband, Yocheved Lifshitz publicly wished peace upon her captor.
-Hamas has now “thanked” the very people who thought that they could peacefully co-exist with a Hamas-ruled Gaza by hunting, torturing, raping, shooting, burning, dismembering, and beheading more than 1400 of them, including more than 40 babies, resulting in the depopulation of the Jewish villages bordering Gaza. -- Mark Rosenblit]
+Hamas has now thanked the very people who thought that they could peacefully co-exist with a Hamas-ruled Gaza by hunting, torturing, raping, murdering, immolating, dismembering, and beheading more than 1200 of them, including more than 40 babies, resulting in the depopulation of the 22 Jewish villages near Gaza. -- Mark Rosenblit]

 Return to main page